benzol45/MT_general/README.md

 ## Code store
 Don't have it now.
 Link to repository will be here.

-Recive from **Crypto gateway** code pools with referance to order, store with state: "is printed", "ready for application", "applicated", "sale".
-Send by request from **Order & print** and **Marking**
+Recives from **Crypto gateway** code pools with referance to order, stores with state: "is printed", "ready for application", "applicated", "sale".
+Sends by request from **Order & print** and **Marking**

 ## Admin & config
 Don't have it now.
 Link to repository will be here.

-Collect all information about errors and problem and store statistic for reports.
+Collects all information about errors and problem and stores statistic and generats reports.

 ## Order & print
 https://github.com/benzol45/MT_order_print